Spin glass models from the point of view of spin distributions: Introduction and main results

-The key observation now is that the right hand side of (\ref{Invarg}) does not depend on the particular realization of the directing measure since the Gaussian process $g_{\xi'}$ is defined by its covariance function (\ref{gxicov}) which depends only on the Hilbertian structure of the directing measure.
-Let us first interpret the right hand side of (\ref{Invarg}) when the overlap distribution is discrete,
+The key observation now is that the right-hand side of (\ref{Invarg}) does not depend on the particular realization of the directing measure since the Gaussian process $g_{\xi'}$ is defined by its covariance function (\ref{gxicov}) which depends only on the $\LL^2([0,1],dv)$ structure of the family $\bar{\sigma}(w,u,\cdot)$.
+Let us first interpret the right-hand side of (\ref{Invarg}) when the overlap distribution is discrete,

-for some $0 \leq q_1< q_2 <\ldots < q_k\leq 1$ and $0=m_1<\ldots<m_k<m_{k+1}= 1.$ In this case it is well-known that the directing measure is given by the Ruelle probability cascades, of course, assuming the Ghirlanda-Guerra identities and ultrametricity (see, for example, \cite{AA}, \cite{PGG}, \cite{T-P} or \cite{SG2}) and, therefore, $(g_{\xi',i})$ are the usual Gaussian fields associated with the cascades.
-The Ruelle probability cascades is a discrete random measure with Poisson-Dirichlet weights $(w_\alpha)$ customarily indexed by $\alpha \in \Natural^k,$ where $k$ is the number of atoms in (\ref{finite}), so that the Gaussian fields are also indexed by $\alpha,$ $(g_{\xi',i}(\alpha))$ and $(g_{\theta,i}(\alpha)).$ By definition of a directing measure $\eta_w,$ the expectation $\e'$ in $u$ plays the role of averaging with respect to these weights, so that the right hand side of (\ref{Invarg}) can be rewritten as
+for some $0 \leq q_1< q_2 <\cdots< q_k=q^*\leq1$ and $0=m_1<\cdots <m_k<m_{k+1}= 1$.
+In this case it is well known that one directing measure of the overlaps is given by the Ruelle probability cascades, of course, assuming the Ghirlanda--Guerra identities and ultrametricity (see, e.g.,~\cite{AA,PGG,Tal-New} or~\cite{SG2}) and, therefore, $(g_{\xi',i})$ are the usual Gaussian fields associated with the cascades.
+The Ruelle probability cascades is a discrete random measure with Poisson--Dirichlet weights $(w_\alpha)$ customarily indexed by $\alpha\in\Natural^k$, where $k$ is the number of atoms in (\ref{finite}), so that the Gaussian fields are also indexed by $\alpha$, $(g_{\xi ',i}(\alpha))$.
+By definition of the directing measure $\eta_w$, the expectation $\mathbb{E}'$ in $u$ plays the role of averaging with respect to these weights, so that the right-hand side of (\ref{Invarg}) can be rewritten as

-This in its turn can be rewritten using well-known properties of the Ruelle probability cascades, in particular, Lemma 1.2 in \cite{PTDR} which is a recursive application of Proposition A.2 in \cite{Bolthausen}.
+This in its turn can be rewritten using well-known properties of the Ruelle probability cascades, in particular, Lemma 1.2 in~\cite{PTDR} which is a recursive application of Proposition A.2 in~\cite{Bolthausen}.
 If we denote

 then the point processes